Jako/AddHeaderfiles-evo/README.md

 Name | Description | Default
 ---- | ----------- | -------
-addcode | external filenames(s) or chunkname(s) separated by &sep these external files can have a position setting or media type separated by &sepmed, see note 1 | - sep  | separator for files/chunknames | ;
+addcode | external filenames(s) or chunkname(s) separated by &sep.
+The external files can have a position setting or media type separated by &sepmed, see note 1 | - sep  | separator for files/chunknames | ;
 sepmed  |  seperator for media type or script position | \|